rhyslwells/Data-Archive/content/standardised/Data Principles.md

 6. Data Transparency: Maintain transparency about data collection, usage, and sharing practices.
 This helps build trust with stakeholders and ensures accountability.

-7. Data Consistency: Standardize data formats and definitions across the organization to ensure consistency and interoperability.
+7. Data Consistency: Standardize data formats and definitions across the organization to ensure consistency and [[interoperability]].

 8. Data Stewardship: Assign data stewards to oversee [[data management]] practices, ensuring data quality, compliance, and proper usage.